hchiam/learning-bash-scripts/README.md

     file4.txt
     file5.txt
     ```
+  - (note: the one-liner command doesn't pad with 0s on my machine despite `{01..10}`)
 - `tail err.log` to read a file, but `tail -f err.log` to "follow" changes
+  - (note: doesn't seem to print out the right contents if i edit in another tab with `nano`)
 - `history`, but `history 5` to get the last 5 commands